IDEA4RC/idea4rc-helm-capsule/README.md

 The Capsule is now ready for data injection.

 > [!IMPORTANT]
-> If you're deploying the capsule after the execution of the microk8s-playbook, please remember to replace every ```helm``` command with the equivalent ```microk8s.helm```
+> If you're deploying the Capsule after the execution of the microk8s-playbook, please remember to replace every ```helm``` command with the equivalent ```microk8s.helm```

 > [!IMPORTANT]
 > Capsule upgrading is unsupported, by design a Capsule should be recreated every time the dataset changes.
 That means that it should be completely erased with an ```helm delete idea4rc-capsule``` command and redeployed from scratch.

 > [!IMPORTANT]
-> When deleting the capsule to create a fresh deployment from scratch, deletion of all the Persistent Volumes used by the capsule must occur beforehand.
+> When deleting the Capsule to create a fresh deployment from scratch, deletion of all the Persistent Volumes used by the Capsule must occur beforehand.

 ## License
 This software is currently licensed under GPLv2 (https://www.gnu.org/licenses/old-licenses/gpl-2.0.en.html).